hardillb/multi-tenant-node-red/README.md

 Once this is setup you can publish any package with the scope `@private` to that repository with the normal `npm publish` command

-You can access the web front end for the repository on port 4873 of the docker host (you can map this to a custom domain by adding a `VIRTUAL_HOST` environment variable to the registry entry in the docker_compose.yml file)
+You can access the web front end for the repository on port 4873 of the docker host (you can map this to a custom domain and port 80 by adding a `VIRTUAL_HOST` environment variable to the registry entry in the docker_compose.yml file)

 ### Catalogue